UCL-NIMH Joint Doctoral Training Program in Neuroscience

-The University College London – National Institute of Mental Health (NIMH) Joint Doctoral Training Program in Neuroscience is an accelerated graduate program for exceptional students in neuroscience.
-It brings together two powerhouses of neuroscience research, and allows students to conduct collaborative research between two laboratories, one at UCL, the other at the NIH.
-Students are registered in the UCL Doctoral School, and receive a PhD from UCL in 4 years or less.
+The University College London (UCL) – National Institute of Mental Health (NIMH) Joint Doctoral Training Program in Neuroscience is an accelerated graduate program for exceptional students in neuroscience.
+It brings together two powerhouses of neuroscience research and allows students to conduct collaborative research between two laboratories, one at UCL, the other at the NIH.
+Students are registered in the UCL Doctoral School and receive a PhD from UCL in 4 years or less.

 Unlike many US graduate programs, students in the UCL-NIMH Joint Doctoral Training Program in Neuroscience choose their area of research interests, and their research mentors, prior to being accepted into the program.
 Students are highly encouraged to contact potential mentors at both UCL and the NIH as early as possible to begin the process of finding their mentor pair.
 It is very important that the potential mentors’ research fields are complementary, since the student will form a collaborative link between the two labs and incorporate their expertise into their dissertation research project.
 By the time students are interviewed, they should have a good idea of their research plans and how the mentors fit into the scope of the proposed project.

 The degree is awarded by UCL, which, like most UK universities, has no formal coursework requirements for the PhD.
 Therefore, students are expected to engage in research from the very beginning of the program.
 However, they should attend any required training courses necessary at UCL or NIH, as agreed upon with mentors.
-Students are expected to submit their thesis within 4 years of starting the program, and will be examined by viva (thesis defense) at UCL, according to UCL regulations.
-For more information on viva exams, visit www.ucl.ac.uk/viva_exams.
+Students are expected to submit their thesis within 4 years of starting the program and will be examined by viva (thesis defense) at UCL, according to UCL regulations.
+For more information on viva exams, visit UCL Viva Examination page.